vicanso/varnish-generator/README.md

   - `host` The host for the director, optional

   - `type` The algorithm of load balance, it can be 'fallback', 'hash', 'random', 'round_robin'.
 The default is 'round_robin'

+  - `timeout` The director timeout setting, if not set , it will be use the global timeout setting
+    - `connect` The connect timeout

+    - `firstByte` The firstByte timeout

+    - `betweenBytes` The betweenBytes timeout

   - `backends` The backend list, Array